MichaelNeas/laboratory/practice/swift/iOS.md

 - Core Graphics can render to PDFs or to screens.
 - NSValue was needed because Objective-C was not able to store CGRect and other structs in arrays and dictionaries.
 - When biometric authentication succeeds or fails we might be notified on the main thread, or we might be notified on a background thread.
+- add a simple shadow to a UIView by using the shadow properties of its layer.
+- `invalidate()` on a timer stops it from working, and frees up any references it was holding.
+- Clipping paths allow us to restrict where drawing takes place in a Core Graphics context.
+- dequeueReusableCell(withIdentifier:) returns an optional, whereas dequeueReusableCell(withIdentifier:for:) always returns a table view cell.
+- UIImage(named:) keeps images it loads in a special cache which is managed by UIKit and will be cleared automatically.
+- if a struct has a private member we can't get a default initializer
+- cannot call mutating function on constant struct instance

 ## Terminologies
 xib - XML Interface Builder